To use eduroam with Android at participating universities, follow the steps below.

 1) Enroll to use the eduroam service

-Prior to using eduroam, submit a Help Desk ticket via the web or by calling the Help Desk at 610-758-HELP, requesting to be added to the eduroam service.
+Prior to using eduroam, enable access to eduroam for your account.
+If there are any issues, please submit a Help Desk ticket via the web or by calling the Help Desk at 610-758-HELP, requesting to be added to the eduroam service.
 You will not be able to use eduroam unless you have been granted access.

 2) Connecting to eduroam at participating universities